 There is a lot to add to your Amsterdam itinerary even in winter.
 First of all, the city is packed with interesting museums, like Anne Frank Museum and the Van Gogh Museum.

 Some of the canals are converted to ice skating rinks in winter which makes an amazing setting for a winter wonderland.

-In December and January you can experience Amsterdam Light Festival which light up the streets and canals with beautiful light sculptures.
+In December and January, you can experience Amsterdam Light Festival which lights up the streets and canals with beautiful light sculptures.

-Though I haven’t seen it, Edinburgh actually do get snow in winter which can bring some extra cuteness to the city’s Christmas market and the amazing architecture in the old town.
+Though I haven’t seen it, Edinburgh actually does get snow in winter which can bring some extra cuteness to the city’s Christmas market and the amazing architecture in the old town.

 There are plenty of pubs to heat up with a Scottish whiskey or a hot drink.
 This is also a great moment to soak in the local atmosphere in what might just be Scotland’s most beautiful city.

 Winter is also a great time to hike Arthur’s Seat and enjoy the astounding city views.